microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerroster-assignsensitivitylabel.md

 ### Response

-If successful, this API returns the updated roster.
+The following example shows the response to the updated roster.

 <!-- {
   "blockType": "response",